TheSoftwareDesignLab/XTherPS/README.md

 # About XTherPS
 [![N|Solid](https://github.com/TheSoftwareDesignLab/XTherPS/blob/master/Img/XTherPSSmall.png)](http://www.greensqa.com)
 <br>
-Installs the compatible Web Drivers with the installed web browsers into the running machine.
+Installs the Web Drivers compatible with the installed web browsers into the running machine.
 Also installs the latest version of the selenium stand alone server.
 XTherPS is develped in PowerShell Core therefore it runs on Windows, Mac and Linux; the supported resources are:

-- STD-SeleniumStandAlone: Supports a compatible version of selenium stand alone with the java version installed
+- STD-SeleniumStandAlone: Supports a compatible version of selenium stand alone with the java version of the running machine

-- CHR-Chromedriver: Supports Google Chrome browser since version 66
+- CHR-Chromedriver: Google Chrome browser supported from version 66

-- FIR-Geckodriver: Supports Firefox browser since version 53
+- FIR-Geckodriver: Firefox browser supported from version 53

-- EDG-EdgeWebdriver: Supports Edge browser since version 12
+- EDG-EdgeWebdriver: Microsoft Edge browser supported from version 12

 # Getting Started

-1. Download and Install Microsoft Powershell
+1. Download and Install Microsoft Powershell (minimum version powershell 5.1 or powershell core 6.1)
-2. Run XTher indicating the comma separated list of resources and the installation directory
+2. Run XTherPS indicating the comma separated list of resources and the installation directory
 3. For MacOS or Linux run:
 ```sh
 pwsh XTherPS.ps1 -resources "STD,CHR,FIR,EDG" -installDir '/Users/eider/Selenium'